syncfusion-content/maui-docs/MAUI/Scheduler/timeline-views.md

 ## Customize time ruler text style

-You can customize the background and text style for the labels mentioning the time, by setting the `Background,` and `TimeRulerTextStyle` properties of `TimelineViewSettings` in the Scheduler.
+The background and text style for the labels mentioning the time can be customized, by setting the `Background,` and `TimeRulerTextStyle` properties of `TimelineViewSettings` in the Scheduler.

 {% tabs %}
 {% highlight c# %}